parnapraveen/Biomedical-AI-Agent/docs/technical-guide.md

 # 🔧 Technical Guide

-Complete technical documentation for developers working with the Life Sciences Knowledge Graph Agent project.
+Complete technical documentation for developers working with Helix Navigator.

 **📖 Prerequisites**: This guide assumes familiarity with the concepts covered in [foundations-and-background.md](foundations-and-background.md).
 If you're new to AI, knowledge graphs, or the biomedical domain, please read that guide first for essential background knowledge.